LKV-NRW/adisparser/README.md

 compile(group: 'de.lkv.nrw', name: 'adisparser', version: '1.0.0')
 ```

 > Please note that this project is currently not available on any repository.
-To add it to you local repository download this project and 'mvn install' it to your local repository.
+To add it to you local repository download this project and 'mvn install' it to your local repository or download the binaries from [here](https://github.com/LKV-NRW/adisparser/releases)

 ## How to use